Adam0Brien/F1Archive/README.md

 <br><br><br><br><br>

-- What i Learned in this Project: How to Build a Python GUI, API Requests Using Python
+- What i Learned in this Project: How to Build a Python GUI using tkinter, API Requests Using Python

 <p align="center">